-The post that gets unnecessarily grouchy about NYE – because what else are you supposed to blog about on 30th December?
+The post that gets unnecessarily grouchy about expensive New Year’s Eve – because what else are you supposed to blog about on 30th December?

 I actually don’t mind New Year’s Eve these days, but that’s because I’ve found an appealing way to celebrate it.
 Every year I go to a very informal dinner party at my friend’s house.
-Because of the size of her flat it’s only a handful of us, and I live within walking distance, so I don’t have to face the trials and tribulations of NYE London transport.
+Because of the size of her flat it’s only a handful of us, and (until recently) I lived within walking distance.
+So I didn’t have to face the trials and tribulations of NYE London transport.

 But before I started doing this, New Year’s Eve was always a time to worry that the evening’s plans weren’t special enough.
 If you can’t find something fun to do on New Year’s Eve of all nights then what’s wrong with you?
-The great weight of expectation leads people to splurge on an expensive ticket to an event that will inevitably not live up to all that is hoped – although for my own part, despite living in London for ten years now, I’ve always avoided going out to a public venue in this city on NYE.
+The great weight of expectation leads people to splurge on an expensive New Year’s Eve ticket to an event that will inevitably not live up to all that is hoped.
+Although for my own part, despite living in London for ten years now, I’ve always avoided going out to a public venue in this city on NYE.

-A quick glance at the internet tells me that, should I want to break with tradition and head “out out” into London this year, my options can be roughly divided into the following categories…
+A quick glance at the internet tells me that, should I want to break with tradition and head “out out” into London this year, the most expensive city for NYE celebtrations, my options can be roughly divided into the following categories…

 The opulent VIP event